parfentjev/poring/README.md

-# GoDrop
+# Poring

-GoDrop is an IRC bot written in ~~Golang~~ TypeScript.
-The name was inspired by [Eggdrop](https://www.eggheads.org/).
+Poring is an IRC bot written in TypeScript.
 This is a personal project that doesn't aim to achieve anything in particular.
 You can find it at [#f1@libera.chat](https://libera.chat/) under the name "poring."

 ![Poring IRC bot](logo.png)